Ford Foundation Diversity Fellowships for Achieving Excellence in College and University Teaching

 The program supports up to three years of advanced study leading to Ph.D. or Sc.D. degrees at any U.S. accredited institution in the following fields: behavioral and social sciences, humanities, engineering, mathematics, physical sciences and biological sciences, and for interdisciplinary programs comprised of two or more eligible disciplines.
 Awards are not made for work leading to terminal master's degrees, doctorates in education or fine arts, or professional degrees in fields such as education, medicine, law, social work, performing arts, or business.
 There is an annual stipend and an award to the institution in lieu of tuition and fees.

-The program invites applications from seniors and currently enrolled graduate students who are citizens or nationals of the U.S. and members of the following minority groups: Alaskan Native (Eskimo or Aleut), American Indian, African American, Mexican American/Chicano, Native Pacific Islander (Polynesian or Micronesian), and Puerto Rican.
+The program invites applications from seniors and currently enrolled graduate students who are either citizens of the U.S. or have DACA status and who are members of the following minority groups: Alaskan Native (Eskimo or Aleut), American Indian, African American, Mexican American/Chicano, Native Pacific Islander (Polynesian or Micronesian), and Puerto Rican.

 The Pre-doctoral Fellowship carries an annual stipend of $20,000 and, for each fellowship institution, a cost-of-education allowance of $2,000 in lieu of tuition and fees.
 Support is typically granted for three years, with second- and third-year renewals contingent on certification of satisfactory academic progress.

 Winners have demonstrated superior scholarship and great promise for future achievement as scholars, researchers, and teachers in institutions of higher education.